What to Expect When You're Expecting (film): Plot

-Rosie Brennan, a food-truck chef, meets an old high school friend, Marco, also a food-truck chef, during a turf war between their food trucks.
-She believes he is a player and initially blows him off, but the reunion leads to an unexpected pregnancy after sex that night.
-Worried at first, they eventually adjust to the idea of becoming parents and move in together.
-However, one night Rosie discovers she is bleeding and they drive to the hospital where they discover she has miscarried.
-Devastated, Rosie tells Marco to leave, which he does, but he makes several attempts to get back with her.
-Eventually, they get back together and decide to take things slowly and their story ends with them joining forces to create a food truck together.
+Food truck chef Rosie Brennan reconnects with Marco, an estranged friend from high school and fellow chef, during a turf war between their trucks.
+She initially rebuffs him, believing he is a player, but they have sex later that night, leading to an unexpected pregnancy.
+Though apprehensive at first, they eventually adjust to the idea of becoming parents and move in together.
+One night, Rosie awakens to discover she is bleeding.
+They drive to the hospital and are devastated to learn she has miscarried.
+Marco drops her off at home, and she rebukes his attempts to comfort her, saying that they are not even a real couple and should stop pretending they are, though Marco makes several attempts to reconcile with her.
+Ultimately, they get back together and decide to take things slow, opening a food truck together.